Cuates/centosinstall/virtualmachine/vmwareworkstation/README.md

           * License Key
             * Enter your `license key` if you have one else skip and use `trial version` instead
             * Click `Finish`
           * VMware Workstation Pro 16 should start.
-Click on OK.
+Click on `OK`.